 "...enterprises with employees who engage in interstate commerce, produce goods for interstate commerce, or handle, sell, or work on goods or materials that have been moved in or produced for interstate commerce....."

-Some employees are exempt from overtime because of the nature of their jobs (managerial, supervisory, or professional work).
-But some lower-paid exempt employees must be paid overtime; check the overtime regulations for details.
+Some employees are typically exempt from overtime because of the nature of their jobs.
+They're usually in managerial, supervisory, professional, or sales positions.
+But some lower-paid exempt employees must be paid overtime.

 Youth Employment and Child Labor Laws

-The FLSA also regulates employment of children under the age of 16, limiting the hours they may work and the kind of work they may perform.
-For more information on youth employment rules, go to the Department of Labor's Youth and Labor website for employers.
+The FLSA also regulates the employment of children under the age of 16.
+It limits the hours they can work, as well as the kinds of work they can perform.
+The Department of Labor's Youth and Labor website offers a full list of these requirements for employers.

 If you have employees who work online, you should send them electronic copies of the required posters.

-The Wage and Hour Division provides information to employers to help them stay on top of the ever-changing laws and regulations governing employment.
-The WHD also provides information on employer rights and responsibilities, and guidance for new employers.
+The Wage and Hour Division of the Department of Labor provides information to employers to help them stay on top of the ever-changing laws and regulations governing employment.
+The WHD also provides information on employer rights and responsibilities and guidance for new employers.